• Skip to primary navigation

 Slicing an English cucumber on a cutting board

-TIP: If you buy the English cucumber you won’t have to worry about the wax they put on traditional cucumbers to keep them fresh.
-English cucumbers are typically sealed in plastic.
+• If you buy English cucumbers you won’t have to worry about the wax they put on traditional cucumbers to keep them fresh.
+Since English cucumbers are typically sealed in plastic.

-They also have thinner skins which alleviates the need of having to peel them and then also saves you a step.
+• They also have thinner skins which alleviate the need of having to peel them which also saves you a step.

-You’ll then add equal parts olive oil and vinegar and then blend until smooth.
+Once you add the veggies you’ll then add equal parts olive oil and red wine vinegar and then blend until smooth.

 Blending up vegetables in a blender